 “Well, I’m Katelyn.
 I come from a sporadic family where I have 5 younger brothers and sisters.
 I love to read, and I most likely will read at one point on the job.
 When I was younger, I hated playing dress-up and preferred to play outside, read and play video games instead.”

 Can you see how the above answer may result in the interviewer falling asleep and deciding not to hire you?
-When an interviewer asks you this question, they do not want to know your life’s story.
-They do not care about your life’s story.
+When an interviewer asks you this question, they do not want to know your life story.
+They do not care about your life story.
 They want to know how you fit into the job.

-Everyone has a weakness for sweets and other bad habits, but your interviewer is looking for a real weakness you have that relates to skills, motivation, or time management and how you are trying to solve it.
-They want to know that you can spot our flaws about yourself and are trying to overcome them.
+Everyone has a weakness for sweets and other bad habits, but your interviewer is looking for a real weakness you have that relates to skills, motivation or time management and how you are trying to solve it.
+They want to know that you can spot your flaws and that you are trying to overcome them.